Brunxi/LUCID/README.md

 For hemibiotrophic and necrotrophic fungi, the pipeline uses differential expression analysis to compare gene expression during infection versus in vitro growth.

-**Note:** This approach requires the `coldata.csv` file described in the RNA-seq Processing section.
+**Note:** This approach requires the `/LUCID/data/genome/coldata.csv` file described in the RNA-seq Processing section.

 Execute: